QuarkChain/Qkchash_CPU_Miner/README.md

 I forked the [Ethminer for mac](https://github.com/ArtSabintsev/Ethminer-for-macOS.git) and modified the code, which can support the QuarkChain Qkchash mining.
 With this modified ethminer, you can mine the shards, which relies on an Qkchash Proof of Work.
-Noted that this version only support the Stratum mode, which can directly connect to Qkchash_pool.
+Noted that this version supports getWork and Stratum mode, which can directly connect to one buttion cluster or Qkchash pool.

 ## Features